-Our Stock Incentive Plan was adopted by our Board of Directors on October 14, 1992, and was subsequently amended and restated on eleven occasions.
-The most recent amendment and restatement of the plan approved by our stockholders was effective as of May 23, 2007.
-Stockholders are being asked to approve an amendment to the Stock Incentive Plan to increase the number of shares of our common stock reserved for issuance under the plan by 5,000,000 shares and to increase the maximum number of shares subject to stock option awards that may be granted in a particular year to any employee for purposes of complying with Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Code") to 1,300,000 shares.
-This proposed amendment of the Stock Incentive Plan will be effective as of May 25, 2010, if approved by our stockholders at the Annual Meeting.
+Our Stock Incentive Plan was adopted by our Board of Directors on October 14, 1992, and was subsequently amended and restated on thirteen occasions.
+The most recent amendment and restatement of the plan approved by our stockholders was effective as of May 24, 2012.
+Stockholders are being asked to approve an amendment to the Stock Incentive Plan to increase the number of shares of our common stock reserved for issuance under the plan by 4,000,000 shares.
+This proposed amendment of the Stock Incentive Plan will be effective as of May 23, 2013, if approved by our stockholders at the Annual Meeting.
 Our Stock Incentive Plan as proposed to be amended is attached as Appendix A to this proxy statement.